pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 This latest version of Mines of Gloomingdeep has been revised for the launch of Free To Play.
 Changes are to add a new quest that links together all the main quests in the zone; a few new NPCs are added to explain topics that were omitted before; and some of the gear drops are updated to be identical to Defiant.
 In addition, there are new items on the vendors (Gate spell, hurray!), and there is now a mercenary liaison in the zone.

-Gloomingdeep was originally taken from Everquest sometime around the Dragons of Norrath era; although there was an earlier version with much less content and a simpler layout, and some other aspects are obviously added from Depths of Darkhollow.
+Gloomingdeep was originally added to Everquest sometime around the Dragons of Norrath era; although there was an earlier version with much less content and a simpler layout, and some other aspects are obviously added from Depths of Darkhollow.
 There are only a few potions (Divine and Celestial Healing I and II), ...
 There are also no guild masters, so you can’t spend training points.

 **Installation**